ImagineLearning/statefun-3.3-embedded-java/README.md

 #### Introduction
 This demo of provisioning via Crossplane is nowhere near production quality.
-It merely demonstrates that it is possible to provision and run an AWS Managed Flink application via crossplane.
+It merely demonstrates that it is possible to provision and run an AWS Managed Flink application via Crossplane.
 Many tasks normally performed via CI/CD must be completed manually as described below.
-The crossplane compositions currently use `function-patch-and-transform` instead of a custom composition function, and because of that, many things in the compositions remain hard-coded (AWS account number, region, ARNs in IAM roles, etc).
+The compositions currently use `function-patch-and-transform` instead of a custom composition function, and many things in the compositions remain hard-coded (AWS account number, region, ARNs in IAM roles, etc).